Awards

 What will the winner(s) receive?

-In addition to the honor of being recognized, two winners will each receive a $500 prize, and all advisors nominated will receive anonymized copies of their nominations.
-These testimonials mean a tremendous amount to advisors, as the full impact of their work with students is not always visible.
+In addition to the honor of being recognized, two winners will each receive a $1,500 prize, and all advisors nominated will receive anonymized copies of their nominations.
+These testimonials mean a tremendous amount to advisors, as the full impact of their work with students isn’t always visible.

 How do I nominate my advisor?

-The nomination form will be available until February 23, 2024 at noon.
-Winners will be announced at the ACUM Advising Symposium on May 10, 2024.
+The nomination form will be available until February 28th at noon.
+Winners will be announced at the ACUM Advising Conference on Thursday, May 8th.

 How do I nominate tenured faculty who are outstanding mentors of doctoral students?